Cannes International Film Festival

 The Cannes Film Festival is an extremely popular film festival loaded with a high glamor quotient and attracts the creme de la creme of the global film industry.
 This event is held usually in the month of May in the beautiful city of Cannes in France, and participation is by invitation only.
 Films of different genres enter the festival to be reviewed and receive critical acclaim or flak from the audiences, including the critics and press.

 Edinburgh Festival Fringe: Established in 1946 as an alternative to the Edinburgh International Festival, The Edinburgh Festival Fringe (The Fringe) is the world's largest arts festival.
 It takes place in Scotland's capital during four weeks every August.
-The Fringe mostly attracts events from the performing arts, particularly theatre and comedy.
+The Fringe mostly attracts events from the performing arts, particularly theater and comedy.

-The concept of Fringe Theatre has been copied around the world.
+The concept of Fringe Theater has been copied around the world.
 The largest and most celebrated of these spawned festivals are Adelaide Fringe Festival, National Arts Festival in Grahamstown, South Africa, and Edmonton International Fringe Festival.

 Oktoberfest in Germany

 The Oktoberfest is an important part of Bavarian culture, having been held since 1810.
 It is a 16 to18-day festival held annually in Munich, Germany, running from late September to the first weekend in October.
 Only beer which is brewed within the city limits of Munich with a minimum of 13.5% Master Spice is allowed to be served in this festival.